English & Irish Ivy

 Both English and Irish Ivy originate from Europe and were introduced to North America and many other temperate regions as garden ornamentals.
 They are a popular groundcover choice in the horticulture industry due to their fast-growing and low maintenance characteristics, as well as their tolerance to a variety of sunlight and soil conditions.

 English and Irish Ivy can be found in various habitats, such as disturbed areas, fields, parks, forest edges, coastal areas, and on steep slopes and cliffs.
 Ivy’s climbing vines can be spotted wrapped around trees, walls, houses, fences, posts, and hedges.
 Infestations are most often discovered in forested areas close to urban centres.
 While Ivy can grow in a range of environmental conditions and is shade tolerant in its juvenile growth stage, it does have a preference for direct sunlight with moist, well-drained soils.
 Sunlight is imperative for this species to transition to its mature growth stage.

 Propagation & Vectors of Spread

-English and Irish Ivy in their juvenile growth stage only spread vegetatively, while reproduction occurs through both vegetative means and seed propagation during the mature growth stage.
-In terms of vegetative propagation, these species can sprout new plants from any root or stem fragments that touch the soil, as well as its runners.
+English and Irish Ivy in their juvenile growth stage only spread vegetatively, while reproduction occurs through both vegetative means and by seed propagation during the mature growth stage.
+In terms of vegetative propagation, Ivy can sprout new plants from any root or stem fragments that touch the soil, as well as its runners.
 Seeds are typically dispersed by birds that eat the fruits.
 English and Irish Ivy can be introduced to new regions by escaping gardens and sprouting from contaminated soil and fill material.

 Ecological, Economic, & Health Impacts

-- Forms ‘ivy deserts’ or dense monocultures, which threaten native plant communities and vegetation from the forest floor to the canopy.
+- Forms ‘ivy deserts’ or dense monocultures which threaten native plant communities and vegetation from the forest floor to the canopy.

 - Produces leaf litter that can even alter the nutrient contents of the soil.